-The disbursement receipt that the Petitioner received from Walmart 254 stated that Walmart was unable to process the transaction based on information received from Certegy.
-A report that the Petitioner received from Certegy on October 19, 2021, stated that the reason that Certegy recommended that Walmart decline the Petitioner's transaction was because "[the transaction] did not meet the acceptance guidelines, which may vary by check cashing location and transaction.
+The Petitioner received a report from Certegy on October 19, 2021, which stated that the reason that Certegy recommended that Walmart decline the Petitioner's transaction was because "[the transaction] did not meet the acceptance guidelines, which may vary by check cashing location and transaction.
 Factors may include a combination of: the check number, dollar amount, check cashing history, or other transaction details."

+The Petitioner said that he had previously used his license to cash checks and money orders at various Walmart stores without issue.
+He believed that, because Harmon did not agree with his gender identity, she did not enter all of his information into the database to ensure that the transaction would be completed.
 The Petitioner said that Walmart did not deny cisgender women and men its money-order cashing services.
-He stated that he was subsequently able to cash the money order at a local bank using the same identification that he provided to Walmart 550 and Walmart 254.
+He stated that he was subsequently able to cash the money order at a local bank using the same identification that he provided to Walmart 550.